 Conclusion

-In conclusion, the question of whether curly hair is recessive or dominant has a nuanced answer.
-It is more accurate to describe curly hair as a polygenic trait, influenced by the complex interaction of multiple genes.
+So, to summarize, the question of whether curly hair is recessive or dominant has a nuanced answer.
+Because of that, it is more accurate to describe curly hair as a polygenic trait, influenced by the complex interaction of multiple genes.
 Understanding this genetic complexity helps us appreciate the diversity of hair textures and the interplay of genetics and environment in determining our unique hair characteristics.
 Embracing your natural hair texture, whether it's straight, wavy, curly, or coily, starts with understanding its unique needs and providing it with the right care.

 Now that you have a deeper understanding of the genetics of curly hair, why not share this article with friends and family who are curious about their own hair type?
 Leave a comment below sharing your own hair care tips or any interesting facts you've learned about hair genetics.
 Let's continue the conversation and celebrate the beauty of diverse hair textures!